hilgers-lab/CIAtranscriptome_assembly/docs/index.rst

    were only retained if they were located within the reference annotation and harbored an AATAAA signal.
 To correct 3ʹ ends, we initially created 3ʹ untranslated region (UTR) bins using the PAS database, which were established from the end of the open reading frame to the most distal PAS, between each consecutive PAS.
-Subsequently, isoform 3ʹ ends located within the final bin of the 3ʹ UTR (between the two distal-most PASs) were corrected to the most distal bin, provided that the isoform covered greater than 10% of the last bin.
+#.
+Isoform 3ʹ ends located within the final bin of the 3ʹ UTR (between the two distal-most PASs)
+   were corrected to the most distal bin, provided that the isoform covered greater than 10% of the last bin.

 ..